flux-framework/flux-core/doc/man1/flux-uptime.rst

    The local broker is waiting for the ``rc1`` script to complete locally.

 quorum
-   All brokers are waiting for a configured set of brokers to reach **quorum** state.
-The default quorum set is all brokers.
-A Flux system instance typically defines the quorum set to only the rank 0 broker.
+   All brokers are waiting for a configured number of brokers to reach **quorum** state.
+The default quorum is the instance size.
+A Flux system instance typically defines the quorum size to 1.

 run
    Flux is fully up and running.